-You can then write scripts for each location.
-When you do this, you’ll see the Save location and Save and submit buttons that you’d see if you only had standard access.
-The difference is that after you click on Save and submit, you’ll be able to do the following:
+You can then write scripts for each location, accessed via the Your Script tab.
+When you do this, you’ll see the Save Location and Submit buttons that you’d see if you only had standard access.
+The difference is that after you click on Submit, you’ll be able to do the following:

 You can choose to submit a tour produced using private access for review by an editor.
 After they have approved the tour, you can go on to publish it.

 If you’d prefer to keep the tour private, it can only be distributed using voucher codes.
 There is a detailed description of this and other access types here.